Friday, December 31, 2021

 I am thankful for the roof over my head, the food on my table, and the care I receive.
 There are many not as fortunate as I am/

 Thanksgiving weekend of 2016 I watched my first telenovela.
 If I am lucky I'll find another one.
-Or, maybe, a new Korean drama.
+Maybe, a new Korean drama?
 I know I will "travel" somewhere.

-Christmas will be much the same as Thanksgiving.
-Quiet, I encourage you to remember those elderly and disabled folks living in long-term care and group homes.
+Christmas will be much the same as Thanksgiving: quiet.
+I encourage you to remember those elderly and disabled folks living in long-term care and group homes.
 Send cards, call, visit.
-You might consider asking a nursing home if you could adopt a resident for the holidays I knew many residents who were alone on holidays.
+Consider asking a nursing home if you could adopt a resident for the holidays.
+I knew many residents who were alone on holidays.
 I know they will appreciate a thoughtful gesture.
-I know they will appreciate being remembered.
+I know they like being remembered.

-The most important thing and I know I write this in my posts every year but if If you tell someone living in a nursing home that you are going to visit them it is important to keep your word.
+The most important thing—and I write this in my posts every year—is to keep your word if you tell someone living in a nursing home that you will visit them.
 You may not mean to, but you let them down when you don't.
 I know life gets in the way.
 Just do the best that you can.

-2022 will ring in with me wearing bifocals.
-There will be a changing of the guard. here.
+There will be changes here.
 I pray the transition will go smoothly.

 I will write for myself.
-Hopefully what I write will be of interest to all of you too.
+I hope that I write posts that interest you. too.
 I am done with trying to prove I am good enough, I write well.
 If people can't see that, that's their problem, not mine.
 My writing may be depressing but it's my reality.
 I write my feelings.

 Tuesday, November 9, 2021